shugo/gwist/README.markdown

 Usage
 -----

-At first, you have to get PIN from Twitter:
+First, you have to get PIN from Twitter:

     $ gwist 'hello world in haskell' hello.hs visit http://twitter.com/oauth/authorize?oauth_token=...